khoih-prog/ESP8266_ISR_Servo/README.md

 ## New from v1.0.2

-Now with these new `16 ISR-based timers`, the maximum interval is practically unlimited (limited only by unsigned long miliseconds)
+Now these new `16 ISR-based Servo controllers` just use one ESP8266 Hardware Timer.
+The number 16 is just arbitrarily chosen, and depending on application, you can increase that number to 32, 48, etc. without problem.
 The accuracy is nearly perfect compared to software timers.
 The most important feature is they're ISR-based timers Therefore, their executions are not blocked by bad-behaving functions / tasks.
 This important feature is absolutely necessary for mission-critical tasks.

-The `ISR_Timer_Complex` example will demonstrate the nearly perfect accuracy compared to software timers by printing the actual elapsed millisecs of each type of timers.
+The `MultipleServos` example, which controls 6 servos independently, will demonstrate the nearly perfect accuracy.
-Being ISR-based timers, their executions are not blocked by bad-behaving functions / tasks, such as connecting to WiFi, Internet and Blynk services.
-You can also have many `(up to 16)` timers to use.
+Being ISR-based servo controllers, their executions are not blocked by bad-behaving functions / tasks, such as connecting to WiFi, Internet and Blynk services.

 This non-being-blocked important feature is absolutely necessary for mission-critical tasks.
 You'll see blynkTimer Software is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in loop(), using delay() function as an example.
 The elapsed time then is very unaccurate